polazarus/ocamlyices/README.markdown

 First requirement: Yices
 ------------------------

 [Yices][yices] 1.0.34 or more recent (but not 2)  needs to be *installed* on your system.
 It can be done in two steps:

 1. First download the latest tarball of [Yices 1 from SRI website][yices-dl].
     Prefer the version with GMP statically linked, except on Linux x86_64 (see note below).

 2. Install Yices on your system as follow:

         wget -q -O- http://git.io/sWxMmg | sh -s <yices-XYZ.tar.gz>

     where <yices-XYZ.tar.gz> should be replaced with the path to the downloaded tarball.
 The script (available in the repository) installs Yices in `/usr/local` and register the shared library.
     Optionally you can set installation directories (root and library):

         wget -q -O- http://git.io/sWxMmg | sh -s <yices-XYZ.tar.gz> /opt /opt/lib64

-**N.B.:** On Linux x86_64 (and possibly other 64-bit platform), “Yices with GMP dynamically linked” is strongly prefered at the moment.
+**N.B.:** On Linux x86_64 (and possibly other 64-bit platform), “Yices with GMP dynamically linked” is strongly preferred at the moment.
 Indeed, `libyices.a` (provided in “Yices with GMP statically linked”) is not compiled with the `-fPIC` flag and cannot be compiled in a shared library (used for bytecode compilation).
-A possible but *inadvisable* workaround is to use the custom compilation mode (see configure options).
+A possible but *inadvisable* workaround is to use the custom compilation mode (see configure options below).

 Easy install (with Opam)